 Am I a candidate?

 There are countless factors that go into determining whether or not you’re a good candidate for any plastic surgery, but especially for breast augmentation.
-Things like your physical health, mental health, and any major issues caused by your current breasts all offer crucial information to your doctors and surgeons as to whether or not you’re a good candidate.
+Things like your physical health, mental health, and any major issues caused by your current breasts all offer crucial information to your doctors and plastic surgeons as to whether or not you’re a good candidate.
 A good candidate will have realistic expectations, be in good mental and physical health, and will be looking for enhanced breast size and shape.

 Saline or silicone?

-Choosing the implant material is also an important thing you need to consider, and it’s one that warrants your surgeon’s advice.
+Choosing the implant material is also an important thing you need to consider, and it’s one that warrants your plastic surgeon’s advice.
 Silicone implants have a more natural feel to them than saline, and are typically the preferred choice for women 22 and older.
 Bet even though silicone implants are currently more popular than their saline counterparts, that doesn’t mean silicone is right for you.
 Considering that you’ll be under the knife for two to three hours for a breast lift or breast implants, it’s important that you make sure you chose the right material for your body.

 Should a breast lift be included?

 While many patients don’t require a breast lift, it’s still an important question to ask.
 If you’re getting a breast reduction, a breast lift might be a great idea.
-Of course, your surgeon will take several factors into consideration before deciding whether a breast lift is necessary.
+Of course, your plastic surgeon will take several factors into consideration before deciding whether a breast lift is necessary.
 Some of these factors include tissue laxity, the position of the nipple areola in relation to the breasts, and measurements that are taken pre-operation.
 The opportunity to shape your breasts the way you want them is truly something that doesn’t happen often, which means you should take advantage of it if you can.

 Like any plastic surgery, breast augmentation is a big decision to make.
 And before you make any big decision, especially one that directly impacts the way your body looks, you need to be asking the right questions.